David Hogg: Early life and education

 Before attending Marjory Stoneman Douglas High School, Hogg lived in Los Angeles, California.
 He is the son of Kevin Hogg, a former agent of the Federal Bureau of Investigation.
-His mother is Rebecca Boldrick, born in San Diego County, California and a teacher for Broward County Public Schools in Broward County, Florida.
+His mother is Rebecca Boldrick, born in San Diego County, California, and a teacher for Broward County Public Schools in Broward County, Florida.

 Hogg chose to attend Stoneman Douglas because it offered television production classes.
 He was a Teenlink reporter for the Sun Sentinel.
 He graduated on June 3, 2018.
 Hogg has dyslexia, attention deficit hyperactivity disorder, and post-traumatic stress disorder.

-Hogg had been accepted to several universities, but decided to take a year off before starting college to work on the 2018 mid-term elections.
-In December 2018, he announced that he had been accepted by Harvard University and started in the fall of 2019.
+Hogg applied to seven colleges in the fall of 2017 and was accepted to three, subsequently deciding to take a gap year before starting college to campaign for the 2018 midterm elections.
+During the next application cycle, he applied to Harvard College, among other colleges, was accepted at Harvard, enrolled there in the fall of 2019, and graduated in May 2023.

-After Hogg's sister Lauren Hogg graduated from Stoneman Douglas in 2021, he and his family relocated to Washington, D.C.
+After the shooting, he and his family relocated to Washington, D.C.

-Stoneman Douglas High School shooting
+Parkland high school shooting

 On February 14, 2018, Hogg was a senior at Stoneman Douglas and on campus when a 19-year-old former student of the school entered Building 12 and started shooting with a semi-automatic rifle.
 Hogg, who was in his AP environmental science class, told the teacher that the repeated "pop" sounds the class heard sounded like gunshots.
 When the fire alarm went off, Hogg and other students made an attempt to exit the building, but a janitor instructed the students to go back into the classroom.
 Hogg credits the janitor for saving them, as the group of students were inadvertently heading towards the shooter.
 A culinary arts teacher pulled Hogg and others inside her classroom and they hid in a closet.

 Hogg checked social media and discovered that the shooting was occurring at his high school.
 He used his cell phone to record the scene in real time, to interview the other students hiding in the closet, and to leave a record in the event that they did not survive the shooting.
 Hogg's sister, Lauren Hogg, who was a freshman student at the time, corresponded with her brother via text message while the shooting was taking place.
 After about an hour, SWAT team police officers came into the classroom and escorted them out.
 Hogg reunited with his sister and father later that day.